InputUsername/rescrobbled/README.md

 To use rescrobbled with Last.fm, you'll need a Last.fm API key and secret.
 These can be obtained [here](https://www.last.fm/api/account/create).

-`enable-notifications`

-Set this to `true` to show desktop notifications when a song starts playing: useful if your music player does not support notifications.
-Defaults to `false`.

 `min-play-time`

 Minimum play time in seconds before a song is scrobbled.